alba4k/albafetch/README.md

 ## Runtime dependencies
 I would like to eventually remove those, by checking at runtime if they are installed and not use them if not so.
 Dependencies marked with an asterisk are optional.
 This means that if not installed at compile-time, albafetch will be compiles with custom implementations of the functions used.
+If the binary was compiled with the dependency installed, however, it will be needed at runtime too.

 * [libpci](https://github.com/pciutils/pciutils)\*:
 	- On Arch Linux, [pciutils](https://archlinux.org/packages/core/x86_64/pciutils)